ujr/swtools/doc/Tools.md

 of the tools (and certainly my re-implementation):

 - count: an option to count UTF-8 characters
-- include: relative to current file, not working dir
+- include: relative to current file, not working dir (done)
 - print: parameters for offset and count
 - sort: acccept multiple file arguments
 - unique: options -d and -f (as in sort)